giellalt/lang-gle/tools-grammarcheckers-grammarchecker.cg3.md

 **ADD:msyn-h-after-fem-possessive-adjective**: rule to add h to noun following possessor

-**ADD:msyn-len-after-prep**: rule to add lenition to nouns following prepositions
+**ADD:msyn-len-after-prep**: A RULE TO ADD LENITION TO NOUNS FOLLOWING PREPOSITIONS

 **ADD:msyn-len-after-prep**: rule to add lenition to determiners following prepositions

-**ADD:msyn-ecl-after-prep**: A rule to correct eclipse errors with an intervening article
+**ADD:msyn-ecl-after-prep**: A rule to correct eclipse errors with an intervening article !!!IT WORKS!!!

-**ADD:msyn-ecl-after-prep**: A rule to correct eclipse errors without an intervening article.
+**ADD:msyn-ecl-after-prep**: A rule to correct eclipse errors without an intervening article. !!!IT WORKS!!!

 **ADD:msyn-ecl-after-prep-sfem**: Eclipse after preposition ... (sfem?)

 ### Rules for lenition

-More rules here forthcoming

 **ADD:msyn-teastaigh-ó**: exchange prep "mé" with "ó" when following "teastaigh"

 **ADD:msyn-inis-do** ...

-**ADD:msyn-ar-an-aonach**: ...
+**ADD:msyn-ar-an-aonach**: A rule to correct the error "ag an aonach" to the correct form "ar an aonach".

 **ADD:msyn-ar-a-haon-a-chlog** ...